 home.
 You can use pain medicines as needed.
 Your pain should go away in a few days.
 Let your provider know right away if your pain gets worse, if you feel dizzy, or have new symptoms.
 Follow up with your provider if you need imaging or blood tests.
-If you have a complex ruptured ovarian cyst, you may need to stay in the hospital for 1 or more days.
+If you have a complex ruptured ovarian cyst, you may need to stay in the hospital for one or more days.
 If your cyst is no longer bleeding, you may be able to go home.
 You can use pain medicines as needed.
 You may need follow-up imaging tests to make